-with Dan O’Brien and Matthijs Wildenbeest, 2022, revise and resubmit, American Economic Journal: Microeconomics
+with Dan O’Brien and Matthijs Wildenbeest, 2024, resubmitted, American Economic Journal: Microeconomics

 This paper examines the pricing implications of two types of vertical contracts under bargaining: wholesale contracts, where downstream firms set retail prices after negotiating wholesale prices, and agency contracts, where upstream firms set retail prices after negotiating sales royalties.
-We show that agency contracts can lead to higher or lower retail prices than wholesale contracts depending on the distribution of bargaining power.
+We show that agency contracts can lead to higher or lower retail prices than wholesale contracts, depending on the distribution of bargaining power.
 We propose a methodology to structurally estimate a model with either contract form under Nash-in-Nash bargaining.
-We apply our model to the e-book industry, which transitioned from wholesale to agency contracts after the expiration of a ban on agency contracting imposed in the antitrust settlement between U.S. Department of Justice and the major publishers.
+We apply our model to the e-book industry, which transitioned from wholesale to agency contracts after the expiration of a ban on agency contracting imposed in the antitrust settlement between the U.S. Department of Justice and the major publishers.
 Using a unique dataset of e-book prices, we show that the transition to agency contracting increased Amazon prices substantially but had little effect on Barnes & Noble prices.
-We find that the assumption of Nash-in-Nash bargaining explains the data better than an assumption of take-it-or-leave-it input contracts.
-Counterfactual simulations indicate that reinstitution of most favored nation clauses, which were banned for five years in the 2012 settlement, would raise the prices of non-fiction books by nearly nine percent.
+We find that the assumption of Nash-in-Nash bargaining explains the data better than an assumption of take-it or leave-it input contracts.
+Counterfactual simulations indicate that reinstitution of most favored nation clauses, which were banned for five years in the 2012 settlement, would raise the prices of e-books by 8 percent but would lower the profits of the publishers and Amazon.

 with Ali Hortaçsu and Matthijs R. Wildenbeest, American Economic Review, 102(6): 2955–2980, 2012.